GenerateConclusions/Case_Study_One/README.md

 **Limitations:**

 The data is public so recurring casual riders and members cannot be identified due to maintaining privacy along with personal information.

+Through the query, we notice that the classic bike is the bike of choice for both members and casuals.
+One thing to note is there are 5,824 bicycles offered.
+I would like to know the ratio of each bike offered.

 **PROCESS:**